-- I. Key Principles - A. We need to inspire and support coaches to continue to develop all players' strengths and weaknesses.
-A focus on development for strong players while forsaking those deemed to be weaker is unacceptable. - B. CMHA follows the Hockey Canada Development Model as well as endorses the Hockey Canada Fair Play Code for Players and Coaches.
-The Hockey Canada Fair Play Code for Coaches states: "I will ensure that all players get equal instruction, support and playing time." - C. Development of players comes from playing and experiencing all game situations. - D. Player development is more valuable than game scores. - II.
-Fair Play Policy - A. All players, regardless of skill level, deserve the opportunity to play in all situations in order to maximize their development. - B. This applies to AA, Rep and RHL teams.
+- A. All players, regardless of skill level, deserve the opportunity to play in all situations in order to maximize their development.
+This applies to AA, Rep and RHL teams.
 It is not acceptable for a coach or assistant coach to remove a player from a regular rotation on the bench in order to gain an advantage over their opponent.
 We ask that all coaches embrace the spirit of the Fair Play Policy and encourage the development of all players to succeed in all game situations.
-Forward lines and defense pairings should be rotated, designated power play and penalty kill lines will not generally be accepted and Goaltenders will start and play every second game.
-For Goaltenders in REP Divisions below Atom and all RHL teams may choose to split games or make other arrangements with goalies playing out when not in net.

-- C. CMHA recognizes that minute for minute playing time is not a reality due to the complex nature of the game of hockey and that situations will arise where it may be necessary for a coach to make difficult decisions involving their players that may result in unequal playing times.
+Forward lines and defense pairings should be rotated, designated power play and penalty kill lines will not generally be accepted and Goaltenders will start and play every second game or as agreed upon by both Goalies. - B. CMHA recognizes that minute for minute playing time is NOT a reality due to the complex nature of the game of hockey and that situations will arise where it may be necessary for a coach to make difficult decisions involving their players that may result in unequal playing times.
 We present the following guidelines to assist coaches in these situations.
-These guidelines are not exhaustive and are presented for illustrative purposes only: - 1.
-The safety of a player is being compromised i.e. a possible injury has occurred or the player has become a target by opponent(s) etc. - 2.
+These guidelines are not exhaustive and are presented for illustrative purposes only: - i.
+The safety of a player is being compromised i.e.: a possible injury has occurred or the player has become a target by opponent(s) etc. - ii.
 If a player intentionally displays poor conduct towards his teammates or opponents or is in breach of the principles of Respect in Sport, the coach has the authority to use playing time as a discipline tool.
-If a player is being kept from playing for a disciplinary reason(s) the coach must discuss the matter and the repercussions with the player.
-Based on the severity of the incident coaches should use their best judgment as to the amount of shifts a player should miss. - 3.
+If a player is being kept from playing for a disciplinary reason(s) the coach must discuss the matter and the repercussions with the player and/or guardian if needed.
+Based on the severity of the incident coaches should use their best judgment as to the amount of shifts a player should miss. - iii.
 A player is not confident in certain game situations.
-When this instance occurs, it is imperative that the player be communicated to directly and coached through the issues. - 4.
+When this instance occurs, it is imperative that the player be communicated to directly and coached through the issues.

+iv.
 CMHA does not expect any of these instances to become chronic.
 We believe that most issues can be solved through open lines of communication and the display of mutual respect.